Semuredda/reactiveProgramming/README.md

-# reactiveProgramming for Asychronous and non blocking data streams.
+# Reactive programming for Asychronous and non blocking data streams.